Bug-Busters-dev/maze_visualization/README.md

 ## Output

 The script generates a PPM image file representing the maze and the path.
 The output file is saved in the `mazes` directory with a name based on the input file.

+- The walls are painted in black.
+- The start is a pink cross.
+- The end is a cyan cross.
+- Pits are depicted with a red x.
+- The path is in green.
+- Plates are orange.
+- The walls added by the Plates are blue.

 ## Example